gnolang/gno/docs/how-to-guides/deploy.md

 ![DeployDefault](../assets/how-to-guides/deploy/deploy_default.png)

 Here, you can choose the deployment path of your realm or package, as well as the network to deploy to.
-You can also deploy to a local node from the Playground if you are running one.
+The Playground also allows for deployment to a local node if you are running one.

 :::info
 Here are a few things to keep in mind when deploying packages and realms:
-- The **name** field in the path should match your package name, in this case `counter`
+- The `name` field in the path should match your package name, in this case `counter`.
-- Packages are usually deployed under `p/`, while realms are deployed under `r/`
+- Packages are deployed under `p/`, while realms are deployed under `r/`.

 An example path for the Counter realm could be the following:
 ```go